raghebbenhamouda/CloudCertNotes/README.md

     - Elastic Fabric Adapter ⇒ Improved ENA for distributed HPC that works only on Linux and leverages Message Passing Interface standards to provide low-latency network performace
 - Storage
     - Instance-attached storage ⇒ EBS (IO1, up to 64,000 IOPS) or Instance storage (millions of IOPS, physical storage)
-    - Network storage ⇒ S3 (non-FS blob), EFS (IOPS based on provisioned IOPS or size) or FSx for Lustre (HPC optimized, backed by S3, millions of IOPS)
+    - Network storage ⇒ S3 (non-FS blob), EFS (IOPS based on provisioned IOPS or size) or FSx for Lustre (HPC optimized, backed by S3, millions of IOPS), **For cluster of EC2**
 - Automation
     - AWS Batch ⇒ Multinode parallel jobs that span multiple EC2 instances
     - Parallel Cluster ⇒ Automatic creation of VPC, subnet, cluster and instance type for HPC